tsichiro/mit-6.824-distributed-systems/zookeeper.md

 A: It has impressive performance (in particular throughput); Zookeeper would beat the pants of your implementation of Raft.
-3 zookeeper server process 21,000 writes per second.
+3 zookeeper servers process 21,000 writes per second.
 Your raft with 3 servers commits on the order of tens of operations per second (assuming a magnetic disk for storage) and maybe hundreds per second with SSDs.